knative-extensions/eventing-kafka/test/README.md

 current `kubeconfig` should refer to the cluster.
 Further, you are responsible for providing the Knative Eventing [Test Images](#test-images) which are normally built for you when running the [e2e-tests.sh](./e2e-tests.sh) script.

-Unlike the test scripts described above you don't need to run these tests from within the custom Docker container / shell setup by [local-dev.sh](../hack/local-dev.sh), but can run them directly from the root of the project.

 ```
 # Run All The Conformance Tests Against The KafkaChannel